New insights from the flavor dependence of quark transverse momentum distributions in the pion: Results

 \subsection{Flavor-independent approach}

 In this section, we describe a fit that we conventionally name MAPTMDPion25 Flavor Independent (FI).
-In this case, we use the same nonperturbative model of Eq.~\eqref{e:pif1NP} for all flavors.
+In this case, we use the same nonperturbative model of Eq.~\eqref{e:pif1NP} for all flavors, and we conventionally use the down quark PDF in Eq.~\eqref{e:TMD_matching} as the valence distribution in $\pi^-$.
 In Tab.~\ref{t:chi2_pion_FI} we show the quality of the fit.
 The $\chi_0^2$, normalized to the number of data points surviving the kinematical cuts, is split into its components for both E537 and E615 experiments.
 The quality of the fit of E615 data is systematically lower than for E537, probably because of the smaller uncorrelated uncertainties of the former with respect to the latter.
 The total result is 1.28.
 The major contribution to this value primarily arises from the uncorrelated component $\chi_D^2 = 1.16$.
 Although the $\chi_0^2$ value is relatively higher than in fits for proton TMDs, it is lower than our previous extraction~\cite{Cerutti:2022lmb} and Ref.~\cite{Vladimirov:2019bfa}, and it is comparable with the result of Ref.~\cite{Barry:2023qqh} (in this latter work, however, the authors have refitted also the collinear PDFs).

 We do not observe any normalization issue, at variance with what reported in Refs.~\cite{Cerutti:2022lmb,Vladimirov:2019bfa}.
 While in Ref.~\cite{Piloneta:2024aac} the authors argue for the inclusion of kinematic power corrections to accurately describe low-energy DY data, in our analysis we do not need to include such ingredients, consistently with other independent studies~\cite{Barry:2023qqh,Aslan:2024nqg} and with our successful description of fixed-target DY data in global fits involving unpolarized proton TMDs~\cite{Bacchetta:2024qre,Bacchetta:2025ara}.